Management (Public Sector)

 Age 25 plus entry is considered on an individual basis by the Programme Manager based on experience, enthusiasm and other evidence of aptitude.

-Successful completion of the Foundation Degree can lead to a final year through the approved route to the BSc (Hons) Public Services or the BSc (Hons) Public Services (Police Studies) at Plymouth University.
+Progression onto the final year of a related degree at Plymouth University such as the BSc (Hons) Public Services or the BSc (Hons) Public Services (Police Studies) may be possible; please check with the Programme Manager.
 Management, Politics, Public Services and associated degrees are available at other universities.

 Previous students have progressed to a variety of careers including the Police Force, the Royal Marines, private security and business ownership.